The Chain: Other media

 The BBC's Formula One coverage used the ending bass line as a theme tune from 1978 until 1996 and again from 2009 to 2015, thus making the song highly recognisable in the United Kingdom.
 On 29 March 2009, the song re-entered the UK Chart at number 94 through downloads, following confirmation from the BBC that it would be reintroduced, the BBC having regained broadcasting rights from ITV.
 On 20 March 2011, "The Chain" peaked higher at number 81 in the UK chart following a campaign on Facebook to try to get the song to number 1 for the start of the 2011 Formula One season.
+Excerpts from The Chain were also used in the official trailer for the film F1 (2025), a film based around Formula One.

-Guardians of the Galaxy Vol. 2 director James Gunn has said that "The Chain" was "most deeply embedded into the fibers of the film".
-"The Chain" was also used as the closing song to the first season episode "We Gull Way Back" of the HBO Max series Our Flag Means Death.
+In the 2017 Marvel Studios film, Guardians of the Galaxy Vol. 2, director James Gunn has said that "The Chain" was "most deeply embedded into the fibers of the film".
+"The Chain" was also used as the closing song to the first-season episode "We Gull Way Back" of the HBO Max series Our Flag Means Death, and featured prominently in the 2017 film I, Tonya.

 Tantric cover

-The song was recorded by the American rock band Tantric, released as the second single from their 2004 second album, After We Go.
-However, even though the song was released as a single, it lacked much promotion, and debuted at number 36 on the US Mainstream Rock chart.
+In 2004 the American alternative rock band Tantric released their cover of "The Chain" as the second single from their second album titled After We Go and peaked at number 36 on the US Mainstream Rock chart for the week of May 15, 2004.